RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 ## Zoom

-With the Preview Pane in focus, hold `CTRL` and press `-` or `+` to zoom in and out of the image.
+With the Preview Pane in focus and Fit to Preview unchecked, hold `Ctrl` and press `-` or `+` to zoom in and out of the image.

-You can also hold `CTRL` and use mouse scroller to zoom in and out of the image.
+You can also hold `Ctrl` and use mouse scroller to zoom in and out of the image.

-Click and drag the image to pan the view when the image or zoom is larger than the Preview Pane.
+Click and drag the image to pan the view when the image is larger than the Preview Pane.

+Press `Ctrl + 0` to reset zoom to actual pixels (100%).

 Zoom will be reset when you select another image.